mburkley/pacman-c/README.md

 bugs
 ====

-Still quite a few.
-The oversized pacman after scene1 doesn't return to normal size - might not fix that one ;-)
+Still a few.
+See bugs

 Screenshots
 ===========